 A hypothesis is either a suggested explanation for an observable phenomenon, or a reasoned prediction of a possible causal correlation among multiple phenomena.
-In science, a theory is a tested, well-substantiated, unifying explanation for a set of verified, proven hypotheses.
+In science, a theory is a tested, well-substantiated, unifying explanation for a set of verified, proven factors.
 A theory is always backed by evidence; a hypothesis is only a suggested possible outcome, and is testable and falsifiable.

-edit Examples of Theory and Hypothesis
+Examples of Theory and Hypothesis

 This video further explains the difference between a theory and a hypothesis:

 People often tend to say "theory" when what they're actually talking about is a hypothesis.
 For instance, "Migraines are caused by drinking coffee after 2 p.m. — well, it's just a theory, not a rule."

 This is actually a logically reasoned proposal based on an observation — say 2 instances of drinking coffee after 2 p.m. caused a migraine — but even if this were true, the migraine could have actually been caused by some other factors.

 Because this observation is merely a reasoned possibility, it is testable and can be falsified — which makes it a hypothesis, not a theory.